limingwu8/limingwu8.github.io/_pages/about.md

 # Publications

+* **An Ensemble Learning and Slice Fusion Strategy for Three-Dimensional Nuclei Instance Segmentation**

+  *Liming Wu, Alain Chen, Paul Salama, Kenneth W. Dunn, and Edward J. Delp, An Ensemble Learning and Slice Fusion Strategy for Three-Dimensional Nuclei Instance Segmentation,” Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops, June 2022.*
 * **RCNN-SliceNet: A Slice and Cluster Approach for Nuclei Centroid Detection in Three Dimensional Fluorescence Microscopy Images**

   *Liming Wu, Shuo Han, Alain Chen, Paul Salama, Kenneth W. Dunn, and Edward J. Delp, “RCNN-SliceNet: A Slice and Cluster Approach for Nuclei Centroid Detection in Three Dimensional Fluorescence Microscopy Images,” Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops, June 2021.* [[pdf]](https://openaccess.thecvf.com/content/CVPR2021W/CVMI/papers/Wu_RCNN-SliceNet_A_Slice_and_Cluster_Approach_for_Nuclei_Centroid_Detection_CVPRW_2021_paper.pdf)